Euro zone risks return to contraction, China outlook smoggy

 “I predict one more rate cut to lower lending rates to 5.25 percent in the first quarter,” he said.

-In other data from the region, activity in India’s services industry expanded at its fastest rate in five months, although the outlook was clouded by tumbling confidence.
+In other upbeat data from the region, activity in India’s services industry expanded at its fastest rate in five months although the outlook was clouded by tumbling confidence.

-In the United States, the monthly pace of growth in the U.S. services sector slowed in November to its lowest level since April, according to data from Markit on Wednesday.
+In the U.S., the monthly pace of growth in the U.S. services sector slowed in November to its lowest level since April, according to data from Markit on Wednesday.

 The final November services sector PMI slipped to 56.2 in November from 57.1 in October.